LabeliaLabs/distributed-learning-contributivity/mplc/docs/documentation.md

 ```

 ### Model generator
-This function provides the model use, which will be trained by the scenario object.
+This function provides the model which will be trained by the scenario object.
+Currently the library handles compiled Keras' model (see MNIST, ESC50, IMDB and CIFAR10 datasets), and Scikit-Learn Linear Regression (see the TITANIC dataset).

 ```python
 def generate_new_model_for_dataset():